 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

 University of Notre Dame (Psychology)

 University of Iowa (PhD)

 Rockefeller/Harvard/Hahnemann U (Other)

-After years of personally-rewarding, volunteer tutoring, I “retired” from my academic, software development, and clinical work to continue tutoring as my primary occupation.
-Among the many courses WYZANT has qualified me to tutor, I have the most experience with mathematics (especially Statistics and Algebra) and standardized test preparation (ACT, SAT, GRE, PSAT, GED, ASVAB), including language and writing components as well as math.
+I have retired from my academic, software development, and clinical work to tutor as a part-time occupation.
+Among the many courses WYZANT has qualified me to tutor, I have the most experience with mathematics (especially Statistics) and standardized test preparation (ACT, SAT, GRE, PSAT, GED, ASVAB), including language and writing components as well as math.

 In addition to tutoring AP and undergraduate statistics students, I have had experience as an adjunct instructor teaching design and analysis at both the undergraduate and graduate level (including introductory statistics in the Harvard graduate psychology department).
 I am particularly experienced assisting students with the design, analyses and reporting of their projects, especially graduate theses and dissertations.

 My specialty in standardized testing is working with students who have already taken a test and would like or need to retake the test and raise their scores.